 Event Type: Warning

-Typical symptoms that a DSFR server needs more time to shut down are that the server will log 2212 and 2214 events on most reboots or restarts of the service.
-Or in the case when Auto Recovery from dirty shut down is enabled event 2213 is logged on every reboot or restart of the DFSR service.
+A DSFR server that needs more time to shut down typically logs events 2212 and 2214 on most server restarts or restarts of the service.
+Or if AutoRecovery from a dirty shutdown is enabled, event 2213 is logged on every server restart or restart of the DFSR service.

 Article ID: 2846759 - Last Review: June 16, 2014 - Revision: 7.0

 Contact us for more help